google/zetasql/docs/format-elements.md

       <td>
         Converts a <a href="#about_basex_encoding">BASEX</a>-encoded string to
         bytes.
 X represents one of these numbers: 2, 8, 16, 32, 64.
 An error
-        is returned if the input contains characters that are not part of the BASEX encoding alphabet, except whitespace characters if the format element is <code>BASE64</code>.
+        is returned if the input contains characters that aren't part of the BASEX encoding alphabet, except whitespace characters if the format element is <code>BASE64</code>.
       </td>